truenas/documentation/content/CORE/CORETutorials/Network/Wireguard.md

 ### Create the File with WireGuard Configuration to Apply at Boot

-Now create the <file>/root/wg0.conf</file> with the specific WireGuard configuration to apply at boot.
+Now create the <file>/root/wg0.conf</file>.
+This is the specific WireGuard configuration to apply at boot.
-These file settings depend on your specific networking environment and requirements, which is beyond the scope of this article.
+These file settings depend on your specific networking environment and requirements.
+Their configuration is beyond the scope of this article.

 There are [quickstart guides](https://www.wireguard.com/quickstart/) and [tutorials](https://www.linode.com/docs/networking/vpn/set-up-wireguard-vpn-on-ubuntu/) available online as well as the built-in wg-quick manpage.

-After you have a valid <file>/root/wg0.conf</file>, rebooting the system brings up the WireGuard interface with a wg0 device in the output of `ifconfig`.
+Determine that you have a valid <file>/root/wg0.conf</file>.
+If so, rebooting the system brings up the WireGuard interface with a wg0 device in the output of `ifconfig`.

 ![wg0DeviceOutput](/images/CORE/12.0/wg0DeviceOutput.png "wg0 device output")

+{{< taglist tag="corenetwork" limit="10" >}}